 Atop the fancy voitures de chasse also sat fancy coachmen.
 The coachmen were not necessarily expert drivers as their real forte was how they looked: They were decked out in gold or silver lace and had their hair highly dressed.
 This also meant that postilions, responsible to control the carriages, sat on the lead horse dressed in their finery that consisted of a cocked hat and jackboots.

-Most of the nobility attending the hunt were there to covert in closed carriages (sit and wait in the forest in spots where they thought the boar might appear).
-Moreover, each horse was also led rather than ridden.
-Each horse was also covered with a rich cloth, and the cloth corresponded to the livery colors of its owner.
-At each corner of the cloth the family’s arms, cipher, or coronet was also displayed.
+Most of the nobility attending the hunt were there in closed carriages and sat and waited (called coverting) in the forest in spots where they thought the boar might appear.
+Moreover, each horse was also led rather than ridden and these horses were covered with a rich cloth that corresponded to the livery colors of its owner.
+Displayed at each corner of the cloth was the family’s arms, cipher, or coronet.
 Although the comte d’Artois’s colors were more of a military look than a sporting one, he was decked out in dark green with gold lace and his livery was colored crimson and laced with rich gold.

 The King’s sister, Madame Élisabeth was also in attendance.
 She, perhaps, looked more prepared to the hunt than the other attendees.
 She wore clothing purchased from London that included a plain blue riding habit and atop her head was an English riding hat that sported black feathers.
 She also rode à l’anglaise as she was mounted on an English horse.

 Marie Antoinette hunting did not necessarily mean that she was on horseback rather this time she was riding in one of the voitures de chasse.
 It was drawn by eight English bay horses and her driver was said to have had the “most uncoachman-like appearance.”
 He also supposedly whipped his horses so frequently and so audaciously they were said to be in a “furious state.”
 Thus, when Marie Antoinette made her appearance, she arrived as if “making a triumphal entry into some conquered state.”

 For this hunt, the hunters did not necessarily have to search for their prey.
 Wild boars were considered dangerous and ferocious, and one hunter remarked that they were surprisingly rapid despite their awkward and “ugly shape.”
-However, today, they had on hand a marcassin.
-Marcassins were small young boars.
-When the marcassin was let loose, it supposedly offered little, if any, sport.
+However, today, they had on hand a marcassin, a small young boar that when let loose, supposedly offered little, if any, sport.
 Another reason a marcassin might have been used was that procuring well-trained hounds to hunt a boar was difficult.
 Such dogs needed patience and young hounds often became discouraged:

-The Englishman recording the hunt was so unimpressed he wrote, “Not a single horseman rose in his stirrups to ease his horse but myself and few Englishmen, and we were laughed at for doing so.”
-However, apparently, the Marie Antoinette served as a juxtaposition to the dismal hunt because he also noted, “After the hunt the Royal party adjourned to the pavillon, where refreshments were prepared, and where the Noblesse paid court to their superb Queen, who stood amongst the glittering throng like the brightest planet surrounded by lesser stars.”
+“After the hunt the Royal party adjourned to the pavilion, where refreshments were prepared, and where the Noblesse paid court to their superb Queen, who stood amongst the glittering throng like the brightest planet surrounded by lesser stars.”